Chicago, Illinois Auto Accident Attorney

 You may still be able to recover for your injuries and/or property damages even if the other driver is uninsured or underinsured.
 Most insurance policies contain an uninsured/underinsured motorist provision, whereby your insurance company agrees to assume the role of the at-fault party and pay on your claim for any damages or injuries sustained in the accident if the negligent driver lacks the appropriate insurance coverage.
 These provisions can be confusing, with many nuances, however.
 It can be incredibly helpful to consult with a skilled auto insurance attorney to understand the implications of uninsured motor provisions.

-The knowledgeable Chicago car accident attorneys at Ankin Law Offices are well-versed in uninsured motorist provisions, as well as other auto insurance provisions.
+The knowledgeable Chicago car accident attorneys at Ankin Law are well-versed in uninsured motorist provisions, as well as other auto insurance provisions.
 We understand how to communicate with insurance companies and how to interpret the provisions so that you can obtain the maximum recovery.

 What should I do if I have been in an auto accident?